Explore Arial Island Wildlife Sanctuary – Complete Travel Guide

 Local Cuisine

-• Fresh fish, prawns, crabs caught locally, often cooked in coconut, turmeric, local spices.
+• Fresh Seafood: Try fish, prawns, lobsters, and crabs caught locally.
+They are often cooked in coconut milk, turmeric, and spicy local masalas.

-• Local island staples such as tubers (yams), root vegetables, bananas, coconut-based dishes.
+• Island Staples: Enjoy local island staples such as tubers (yams), root vegetables, and different varieties of bananas.
+Coconut-based curries are very popular.

-When you move to inhabited islands, small restaurants or home kitchens may serve simple and authentic fare.
-Hygiene and freshness are generally good, but of course, in remote areas options are basic.
+When you move to inhabited islands, small restaurants (dhabas) or home kitchens may serve simple and authentic fare.
+Hygiene and freshness are generally good, but in remote areas, options will be basic, so carry some dry snacks.

 Safety and Travel Tips